Skip to content

 The Growing Concern of Business Travel Burnout

 Companies are beginning to recognize the cost of ignoring traveler well-being.
-Forward-thinking organizations are adjusting travel policies to include more flexibility, better rest periods, and mental health support.
-For additional strategies on reducing travel stress, check out this guide on how to reduce the stress of business travel.
+Forward-thinking organizations are adjusting travel policies to include more flexibility, better rest periods, and mental health support, with growing attention to business travel and employee well-being.

 Key Policies to Reduce Business Travel Burnout